 - Use frozen fresh raspberries to maintain shape while baking.
 You can use fresh un-frozen raspberries, but I found they turn to mush while shaping the tart.

-- Pastry dough can be made the day before, wrapped in plastic and kept in the fridge.
+- Homemade Pie Crust dough can be made the day before, wrapped in plastic and kept in the fridge.

 - You will need to let over night dough sit at room temperature for about 30 minutes to soften slightly before rolling out.